edison914/Ab-Clone-Express/README.md

     }
     ```

-### Create a Review for a Spot based on the Spot's id - done
+### Create a Review for a Spot based on the Spot's id

 Create and return a new review for a spot specified by id.

-* Require Authentication: true - done
+* Require Authentication: true
 * Request
   <!--!!START SILENT -->
   * Method: POST